 FreeAgent is a cloud accounting software company, and raised £1.2 million on Seedrs in 2015 when the business was valued at £16 million.
 The company was acquired by banking group RBS for £53 million in 2018, providing investors with a return of approximately 3x their original investment in three years.

 Freetrade has offered significant returns to its Crowdcube investors.
-It is an award-winning investing app with over 1.4 million users, currently authorised and regulated by the Financial Conduct Authority (FCA) in the UK and the Swedish Financial Supervisory Authority (FSA) in Sweden.
-It intends to roll out across Europe.
+It is an award-winning investing app with over 1.4 million users, currently authorised and regulated by the Financial Conduct Authority (FCA) in the UK, and also previously by the Swedish Financial Supervisory Authority (FSA) in Sweden.
+It intended to roll out across Europe, though pulled out of the Swedish market in August 2024 in order to focus solely on the UK market.

 Landbay